insure logo

 • NAIC: 20%

-GEICO has the lowest average rate in California at $1,919 a year or $160 a month.
+GEICO has the cheapest average car insurance rate in California at $2,039 a year.

 CompanyAverage annual premiumAverage monthly premium